Digital Growth Specialist

-Donna Hughes is a Business Analyst, partnering with V9.
-She helps the Senior Business Analyst on the front lines, connecting with new potential clients who are interested in learning more about Volume Nine’s services.
+Donna Hughes is a Digital Growth Specialist, partnering with V9.
+She helps our account teams on the front lines, connecting with new potential clients who are interested in learning more about Volume Nine’s services.
 She helps lead discovery calls and asks questions to get to know potential clients and their business.

 Donna is also a critical part of communications between potential clients and the V9 account strategist teams during the onboarding phase.
 Thanks to her, we’re able to make sure that new clients are successfully transitioned to our internal teams for help with their digital marketing.